twhite1031/STORMY/README.md

 # Environment Installation
 This project relies on several Python packages, so a Conda environment is provided for convenience.
 <br><br>
-Refer to [this](https://www.anaconda.com/docs/getting-started/miniconda/main) link if you are unfamiliar or do not have Miniconda/Anaconda
+Refer to [this](https://www.anaconda.com/docs/getting-started/miniconda/main) link if you are unfamiliar or do not have Miniconda/Anaconda.
+You will need miniconda or Anaconda to create an environment
 <br><br>
 There are a plethora of packages which enable use of STORMY.
 A conda environment (.yml) is provided [here](https://github.com/twhite1031/STORMY/tree/main/envs)